I see with my little eye.

 I have been trained to see with intent and focus.
 I isolate and reconnect line, shape, color, space, and light.
 This ravenous trained seeing never stops; it is my spirit’s breath.
 The constant seeing is so seamlessly embedded in my psyche that it feels like play.

-I was trained to draw and paint what I saw and then stretched the vision to show what I felt.
+I began to draw and paint what I saw and then stretched the vision toward what I felt.
 I played with pigment, fire, ink, wax, clay, graphite, chalk, and found objects - always straining toward fluency in visual language.
-That wild dance with media was a delight but it is watercolor that holds me in place.
+That wild dance with media was a delight but it is watercolor that challenges me and holds me in place.
+I feel a little shiver as pigment lingers atop the water’s surface tension.
+I love color washes in layers of transparent color fields that seamlessly shift to darker shades or tertiary colors.
+I love the constraints of watercolor, the accountability of color choices.